 Staff has identified known and previously unidentified system failure liabilities through continuous monitoring and inspection.
 Staff has developed a response plan to include early identification, notification and procedures to minimize the impact of an event and follow up critique of the event.
 The policy contains mock training events that will include emergency response elements and first responders to refine the system failure response and cleanup plan.
-Staff will identify a consultant to develop a contingency plan for the sewer pump stations.
-The District is currently working with a safety consultant to develop emergency procedures for its 28 pump stations.
+In 2015 a safety consultant developed emergency procedures for the District's 28 sewage pump stations.